-The mosque is sited on the Chawri Bazar road of Old Delhi opposite to Red fort and Taj Mahal.
-The mosque was built in 19th October, 1656 AD by the great Mughal emperor Shah Jahan.
+The mosque is sited on the Chawri Bazar road of Old Delhi opposite Red Fort and Taj Mahal.
+The mosque was built on 19th October 1656 AD by the great Mughal emperor Shah Jahan.
 The Emperor laid the foundation of the masjid on the Shahjahanabad hill rock.

-The architectural style of the masjid is a mixture of Hindu and Islam style of architecture.
+The architectural style of the masjid is a mixture of Hindu and Islam styles of architecture.
 The mosque has two 41 meters height Minarets decorated with white marble and pure red stone stripes.
-Minaret means the light house of the mosque from where devotees are called for Prayer.
+Minaret means the lighthouse of the mosque from where devotees are called for Prayer.
 The minarets are shared into 3 galleries which are prevailed by 12 sided open vaulted pavilions.

-The courtyard of Jama Masjid is rectangular in shape with 75 meters height & 66 meters width and it can be reached from the North, East and South through 3 stairs red stone steps.
-The north, south and east massive gate entrance of Jama Masjid has 39, 33 and 35 steps respectively.
+The courtyard of Jama Masjid is rectangular with 75 meters height & 66 meters width and it can be reached from the North, East, and South through 3 stairs of red stone steps.
+The north, south, and east massive gate entrance of Jama Masjid has 39, 33, and 35 steps respectively.

 Phone no.: 011 2336 5358